Korwa language

-Korwa, or Kodaku/Koraku (Korku), is a Munda language of India spoken in Chhattisgarh and Jharkhand.
+Korwa, or Kodaku/Koraku (Koɽaku), is an Austroasiatic language spoken in the Indian states of Chhattisgarh and Jharkhand.

 Existing Korwa linguistic documentation includes Bahl (1962), which is based on the Korwa dialect of Dumertoli village, Bagicha Block, Tehsil Jashpurnagar, Raigarh District, Chhattisgarh.

+A 2022 study conducted by SIL International on Korwa-Koraku languages indicates that Korwa and Koraku are two different languages.
+According to Anderson et al. 2008, Koraku is more closer to Santali, while Korwa is closer to Mundari, two major subtypes of the Kherwarian languages, respectively.

 Varieties

 Korwa is a dialect continuum.
-The two principal varieties are Korwa (Korba) and Koraku (Kodaku), spoken by the Korwa and Kodaku respectively.
+The two principal varieties are Korwa (Korowa) and Koraku (Koɖaku), spoken by the Korwa and Kodaku respectively.
 Out of the Korwa, only the Hill Korwa still speak the language, the others having shifted to regional languages.
 The Kodaku in Jharkhand call their language "Korwa".
 Both speak Sadri, Kurukh, or Chhattisgarhi as a second language, or in the case of Sadri sometimes as their first language.

 Gregory Anderson (2008:195) lists the following locations for Korowa and Koraku.